- There are two types of IUDs: copper and hormonal. Both are 99.9 percent effective in preventing pregnancy.

 - have unexplained vaginal bleeding

-Because there is a slight risk of infection when the doctor inserts the IUD, they may require that you get tested for STIs first.
+Because there is a slight risk of infection when your doctor inserts the IUD, they may require that you get tested for STIs first.